debdeepbh/debdeepbh.github.io/research/index.md

 ### Signal Processing
 Even though I was first exposed to Harmonic analysis as a tool to study dispersive equations, I became interested in its application in other areas of science, in particular signal processing, when I took a class on [frames](https://en.wikipedia.org/wiki/Frame_(linear_algebra)), [wavelets](https://en.wikipedia.org/wiki/Wavelet), time series analysis and [compressed sensing](https://en.wikipedia.org/wiki/Compressed_sensing) with [Prof. John Benedetto](https://www.math.umd.edu/~jjb/).

 During Summer 2018, I had the opportunity to work with the [ANITA](https://en.wikipedia.org/wiki/Antarctic_Impulse_Transient_Antenna) collaboration, a research group conducting balloon experiments in the antarctic region with a goal to detect ultra-high energy neutrinos.
 Filtering out electro-magnetic noises picked up by the highly sensitive antennas of ANITA payload and de-blurring the signals is known as the [deconvolution problem](https://en.wikipedia.org/wiki/Deconvolution) in signal processing.
-I worked with the astrophysicists at the University of Hawaii under the supervision of [Peter Gorham](https://www.phys.hawaii.edu/~gorham/) on the deconvolution problem using Fourier and Wavelet analysis and implemented a C++ library called [libWTools](https://github.com/debdeepbh/libWTools).
+I worked with the astrophysicists at the University of Hawai'i at Monoa under the supervision of [Peter Gorham](https://www.phys.hawaii.edu/~gorham/) on the deconvolution problem using Fourier and Wavelet analysis and implemented a C++ library called [libWTools](https://github.com/debdeepbh/libWTools).
 I am currently working on a multi-antenna generalization of this algorithm.

 * Report on _Deconvolution problem and application to ANITA signals_, submitted to ANITA collaboration at University of Hawai'i at Manoa [(link)](/content/report-anita.pdf)